Last Updated on January 22, 2024

 Taste the rare local wine and varieties from other regions of France.
 Enjoy live music and bizarre processions led by wine “confreries” (brotherhoods/associations) dressed in elaborate costumes.

-In 2018, the Vendanges take over hilly Montmartre from Wednesday, October 10th through Sunday, October 14th.
-This year, the celebration is themed around world peace, commemorating the end of World War I, a century ago.
+In 2023, the Vendanges take over hilly Montmartre from October 11th through October 15th.
+This year, the celebration is themed around the Olympics, anticipating the Summer Games slated to take over Paris next summer.

 This dusk-’till dawn event is another entirely free one, and it’s a wonderful occasion to acquaint yourself with contemporary art and artists.
 Open-air installations (many playing on light in interesting ways, as shown above), performances, concerts and interactive “happenings” pop up in the hundreds around the city for two nights a week each October.